Matti Herrera Bower

 Matilde "Matti" Herrera Bower is a Cuban-American politician and retired dental assistant.
 Bower has been elected to three two-year terms as the Mayor of Miami Beach, Florida, beginning in 2007.
-Most recently, because of a loophole in the term limits rule, Bower was able to run for an open commission seat, but lost by a considerably large margin in the run-off race against retired banker, Joy Malakoff.
+Most recently, because of a loophole in the term limits rule, Bower was able to run for an open commission seat but lost by a considerably large margin in the run-off race against retired banker Joy Malakoff.
 Bower won re-election to her third and final term as mayor on November 1, 2011.
-She is the first woman, as well as the first Hispanic, to serve as Mayor of Miami Beach.
-She is a Democrat, though Miami Beach elections are nonpartisan.
+She is the first woman, as well as the first Hispanic, to serve as mayor of Miami Beach.
+She is a Democrat, though the Miami Beach elections are nonpartisan.

 Bower was born in Cuba and immigrated to the United States.
 She attended Miami Technical High School and became a dental assistant.
-Bower also spent decades as a local activist and preservationist, including advocacy for the successful preservation of the Miami Beach Architectural District.
+Bower also spent decades as a local activist and preservationist, including advocating for the successful preservation of the Miami Beach Architectural District.

 Bower served as a Miami Beach city commissioner from 1999 to 2007 before being elected mayor of the South Florida city in 2007.
 She won re-election to a second term in 2009.
 The city of Miami Beach received a bond rating upgrade in 2010 and saw a balanced budget that same year under Bower.
 However, pension costs have risen to more than $50 million in 2011, up from just $3.5 million in 2000.
-She has also dealt with controversy surrounding Urban Beach Week.
+She has also dealt with the controversy surrounding Urban Beach Week.

 In 2011, Bower announced her re-election campaign for a third, and final, term as Mayor of Miami Beach.
-(Mayors are term limited to three, two-year terms in office).
+(Mayors are term-limited to three, two-year terms in office).
 Bower, who was 72 years old in November 2011, faced three opponents in the election: comedian Steve Berke, entrepreneur Dave Crystal, and public relations practitioner Laura Rivero Levey.

 Bower was easily re-elected to a third term on November 1, 2011.
 She won 59.4% of the popular vote, or 4,103 votes.
 Her closest opponent, comedian and Yale University graduate Steve Berke, garnered 23.38%, or 1,614.

 Matti Herrera Bower was sworn into her third mayoral term on November 2, 2011.

 Bower ran for the Miami Beach Commission Group 3 seat in 2013, but lost to Joy Malakoff, garnering 2,641 votes (40.27%) to Malakoff's 4,214 votes (59.73%).